kavindu-udara/fileshear/README.md

 5. Open a pull request

 ## Future Updates
-- Allow to send options through the CLI
+- new look and feel